 Concomitant Skin Infections

 Concomitant skin infections should be treated with an appropriate antimicrobial agent.
-If the infection persists, Desoximetasone Cream USP, 0.05% should be discontinued until the infection has been adequately treated.
+If the infection persists, Desoximetasone Cream 0.05% should be discontinued until the infection has been adequately treated.

 Information for the Patient